-Hyper Web Development and the Rise of the JAMstack
+Hyper Web Development and the Rise of JAMstack Architecture

 - Slow, cumbersome, and server-heavy web development is coming to an end